Witch trials in the Holy Roman Empire: Austria

 In Austria, a witch trial in Innsbruck in 1485 resulted in Heinrich Kramer writing the Malleus Maleficarum (1486).
 After this, however, there were no more witch trials in Austria until the second half of the 16th century, when the witchcraft persecutions spread in parallel with the Counter-Reformation.
 In 1583, Elisabeth Plainacher became the first person executed for sorcery in Vienna.

 In the 17th century, severe witchcraft persecutions took place in Austria, one of the first being that of Bregenz in 1609, resulting in sixteen executions.
-In Austria, witch trials were conducted by local secular courts such as estate courts - except in those cases were clerics conducted private witch trials in the courts of their clerical estates.
+In Austria, witch trials were conducted by local secular courts such as estate courts - except in those cases where clerics conducted private witch trials in the courts of their clerical estates.
 A common accusation was desecration of the eucharist.
 Women were in majority among the accused, except in the cases in which the accused were men of low status such as Romani people, vagrants and beggars.
-Torture were commonly used and when used to make the accused naming their accomplices, the trials could grow to be very large.
+Torture was commonly used and when used in order to make the accused name their accomplices, the trials could grow to be very large.
 In contrast to Germany, the witch trials in Austria was at its most severe during the second half of the 17th century.
 About 1500 people are estimated to have been executed for sorcery in Austria.

 In the early 18th century, the central government enforced their authority over the local courts, which resulted in a swift decrease in witch trials.
 By 1730, the witchcraft persecutions in Austria had virtually ended.
 The execution of Maria Pauer in 1750 was to be the last in Austria.
 Witch trials were banned by Maria Theresa in 1768.